kaashifhamid/SplitVideoForWhatsappStatus/README.md

 # SplitVideoForWhatsappStatus
 Whatsapp status has a limitation for video inputs (Only 30 Seconds of a video can be uploaded).
-This small powershell snippet inputs one video file and splits into multiple 30 seconds video.
+This small powershell snippet inputs one video file and splits into multiple 30 seconds videos.

 ## Prerequisites